Aston Villa vs Wolverhampton Wanderers

 Wolverhampton Wanderers

-The Wanderers are coming off the back of a 3-2 loss to Brighton in an EFL Cup clash on Wednesday, one that left them crashing out of the competition in the third round.
+The Wanderers are coming off a 3-2 loss to Brighton in an EFL Cup clash on Wednesday, which knocked them out of the competition in the third round.
+Back in the Premier League, Wolves surrendered a one-goal lead against Newcastle United, ultimately losing 2-1 after a stunning goal by Harvey Barnes [80’] sealed the comeback for the Magpies.

 Team form